niladell/unsupervised-medical-learning/README.md

 on the MNIST, celebA and CQ500 datasets.

 The ```scripts/``` folder contains a series of scripts which were necessary to analyze and manage the data.

-##Authors
+The CQ500 dataset in particular required a lot of data analysis and special handling, given that the original data is in a DICOM format.

+## Happy model running!
+Spotted an error?
+Feedback and pull requests are welcome!

+##The authors
 Nil Adell Mill
-Ines Borges Pereira
+Inês Borges Pereira
 Patrick Haller
 Lama Saouma